 - (i) Access to Immersion programs is based on the English home school determined by the home address. - (ii) Catchment areas are determined for each French Immersion program.
-Catchment areas may be changed at any time in accordance with Board policy and procedures. - (iii) The application process for the two system entry points (i.e. SKJK Early French Immersion [including SK for September 2022 only] and Grade 4 Middle French Immersion-Gr.
-4 Entry) is managed by the central FSL department through a central online application process.

-- (iv) A defined date for application is determined each year and posted on the TDSB website.
+Catchment areas may be changed at any time in accordance with Board policy and procedures. - (iii) The application process for the two system entry points (i.e. JK Early French Immersion [including SK for September 2022 only] and Grade 4 Middle French Immersion) is managed by the central FSL department through a central online application process. - (iv) A defined date for application is determined each year and posted on the TDSB website.
 Applications received before the deadline will be accommodated.
+Applications received after
-Applications received after the deadline may be accommodated after on time applications are processed based on availability of space. - (v) Applications are available through an online application for SKEarly French Immersion and Grade 4 Middle French Immersion at www.tdsb.on.ca/parswww.tdsb.on.ca/pars.

-Assistance is available at local schools for families without computer access. - (vi) The application process for the additional entry pointspoint (i.e. Gr.
-6 Intensive Extended, and Gr.
-7 Extended French) is locally managed at the school level. - (b) Process for Accommodating Students Where Insufficient Space is Available (Two System Entry points) - (i) When insufficient space is available at a particular school, students will be accommodated in schools with space available for the program. - (ii) Where applications exceed capacity, staff will undertake the following: - The central FSL Department in collaboration with the Planning Department will work to determine the next closest school with available space. - The FSL Department will inform the local school Superintendent. - If there is no space in a host school in the geographic area for additional classes to be created, a program may be opened in a new site in consultation with the FSL Department, the Planning Department and the local school Superintendent. - If none of the previous steps are possible, then studentsStudents will be admitted to the host school subject to a system-wide procedure (proximity or lottery).
-The remaining students will be offered placement in the next closest French Immersion School with available program space. - (c) Process for Accommodating Students Where Insufficient Space is Available school procedure (i.e. lottery).
+- the deadline may be accommodated after on time applications are processed based on availability of space. - (v) Applications are available through an online application for Early French Immersion and Middle French Immersion at www.tdsb.on.ca/pars.
+Assistance is available at local schools for families without computer access. - (vi) The application process for the additional entry point (i.e. Gr.
+7 Extended French) is locally managed at the school level. - (b) Process for Accommodating Students Where Insufficient Space is Available (Two System Entry points) - (i) When insufficient space is available at a particular school, students will be accommodated in schools with space available for the program. - (ii) Where applications exceed capacity, staff will undertake the following: - The central FSL Department in collaboration with the Planning Department will work to determine the next closest school with available space. - The FSL Department will inform the local school Superintendent. - If there is no space in a host school in the geographic area for additional classes to be created, a program may be opened in a new site in consultation with the FSL Department, the Planning Department and the local school Superintendent. - Students will be admitted to the host school subject to a system-wide procedure (proximity or lottery).
+The remaining students will be offered placement in the next closest French Immersion School with available program space. - (c) Process for Accommodating Students Where Insufficient Space is Available

+(Additional Entry point i.e. Gr.
+7 Extended French)

+(i) When insufficient space is available at a particular school, then students will be admitted to the host school subject to a local school procedure (i.e. lottery).
 The remaining students will be held on a local school wait-list subject to available space.

-(Additional Entry pointspoint i.e. Gr.
-6 Intensive Extended, Gr.
-7 Extended French)

-(iii)(i) When insufficient space is available at a particular school, then students will be admitted to the host school subject to a local